For over 10 years, we’ve connected the communities of Charlottesville to imagine and build a brighter tomorrow.

-Tom Tom began in 2012 as a spring community festival — an attempt to bring people together to celebrate the creativity and entrepreneurship of Charlottesville, Virginia.
-The following year, the Tom Tom Foundation — a 501(c)3 nonprofit organization — was formed to steward the event and expand its focus to a fuller suite of themes required to make flourishing, opportunity-filled hometowns.
-In the decade since, we’ve experimented with dozens of program formats and events; from Festivals, to Summits, to virtual and online offerings; mural projects to policy working groups.
+Tom Tom began in 2012 as a spring festival that celebrated the creativity and entrepreneurship of Charlottesville.
+The following year, the Tom Tom Foundation — a 501(c)3 nonprofit organization — was formed to steward the event and expand the programs annually.
+In the decade since, we’ve implemented dozens of program formats, projects and initiatives; from Festivals to Summits, to virtual and online offerings; mural projects to policy working groups.
 The ultimate goal: get as many engaged citizens as possible to the table, and develop a shared understanding of what it takes to make Charlottesville a flourishing, culturally rich, and opportunity-filled hometown.